bastidererste/christieSplus16/README.md

 christieSplus16 v0.1
 ====================

 python module to communicate with christie roadster S+16 projectors.
+Version 0.1 can get lamp and temperature data.

 ### usage: